SystemsApproach/ops/intro.rst

 underlying infrastructure for that PaaS.

-Finally, the Aether edge cloud we use as an example is similar to many other cloud platforms being promoted in support of on-prem deployments.
+Finally, the Aether edge cloud we use as an example is similar to many other cloud platforms being built to support of on-prem deployments.
 The dominant use case shifts over time—with Artificial Intelligence (AI) recently overtaking Internet-of-Things (IoT) as the most compelling justification for edge clouds—but the the operational challenge remains the same.
 For example, *Open Edge Platform* recently open sourced by Intel includes example AI applications and a collection of AI libraries, but also an *Edge Management Framework* that mirrors the one describe this book.
-It starts with a Kubernetes foundation, and includes tools for provisioning edge clusters and onboarding and lifecycle managing edge applications.
-Some of the engineering choices are the same as in Aether and some are different, but the important takeaway is that Kubernetes-based edge clouds are quickly becoming commonplace.
+It starts with a Kubernetes foundation, and includes tools for provisioning edge servers, orchestrating edge clusters using those servers, lifecycle managing edge applications, and enabling observability.
+Many of the engineering choices are the same as in Aether (some are different), but the important takeaway is that Kubernetes-based edge clouds are quickly becoming commonplace.
 That's the reason they are such a good case study.

 .. admonition:: Further Reading